The Differences Between Limited & Unlimited Companies in Ireland

 Limited Company vs Unlimited Company

-By Tuulikki Hohenthal, 16th September 2022
+By Tuulikki Hohenthal, updated 12th September 2024

 Limited Company

 A Limited Company is a class of private company.
 This is the most popular company type in Ireland.
-When a business is set up as a Limited Company it must carry the suffix “Limited” or “Teoranta” (the Irish word for ‘Limited’).
+When a business is set up as a Limited Company it must carry the suffix “Limited” or “Teoranta” (the Irish word for Limited).

 The shares in a Limited company are owned privately by the shareholder/s who have limited liability.
 This means that the liability of the shareholder to the company’s creditors is limited to the capital that was originally invested, the nominal value of the shares, and any premium paid in return for the issue of the shares by the company.
 A shareholder’s personal possessions are protected in the case of insolvency.
 This company type does not have an objects clause in its constitution, therefore it is permitted to trade in any unregulated activity.
 If a Limited Company is a multi-member company, it can then dispense with AGM regulations.